AnyChart/docs.anychart.com/Basic_Charts_Types/HeatMap_Chart.md

 ## Overview

 AnyChart JavaScript HeatMap is a graphical representation of data where the individual values contained in a matrix are represented as colors.
+This article will tell you how to work with HaetMap charts in AnyChart JavaScript Charting Library.

 ## Chart

-Each data point for a HeatMap chart must have three parameters: **"x"** parameter should define the name of the column to put the point into, **"y"** parameter defines the row to put the point into and **"heat"** parameter is the point's value.
+Each data point for a HeatMap chart must have three parameters: **"x"** parameter should define the name of the column to put the point into, **"y"** parameter defines the row to put the point into and **"heat"** parameter is the point's value (**"heat" parameter can be omitted when you are using [direct coloring](#direct_coloring)).
 Later the heatmap points will be colored due to the [colorScale](#color_scale) ranges, which are based on these values.
 Here is a sample of appropriate data formatting:

 ```
   var dataSet = anychart.data.set([